 Looking at capitalization (cap) rates for the sector, they are constricting.
-In looking at an IL/ AL deal: Ten years ago the cap rate was 8 percent, 5 years ago it was 7+ percent, and today it falls in the high 6 -7 percent range.
+In looking at an independent/assisted living deal: Ten years ago the cap rate was 8 percent, 5 years ago it was 7+ percent, and today it falls in the high 6 -7 percent range.
 While my fellow panelists didn’t expect it to go down more, returns are without a doubt being impacted by challenges on the operations side of the business.

 In the third quarter of 2018, occupancy rates for seniors housing fell to a seven-year low of 87.9 percent.
 This low revenue, coupled with rising wages for skilled labor, means that NOI growth will be difficult for many operators over the next 18 months.

-Current face the challenges of attracting new residents who are ready to consider independent or assisted living earlier in life.
+Independent living and assisted living owners also face the challenges of attracting new residents who are ready to consider independent or assisted living earlier in life.
 The differentiator for them isn’t care – which is expected – but lifestyle offerings such as amenities and community.
 Some owners are also expanding their revenue streams from the private-pay model, accepting assisted pay through Medicare programs and expanding into home health or PACE (Programs of All-Inclusive Care for the Elderly) grant programs.